 No attempts to monopolize your rights indefinitely.
 One of the best things about being an indie writer is having complete control over your publications.
 Be sure to hang on to your rights.
 If your self-publishing company makes a claim on your book royalties, be sure you fully understand all the ramifications of your agreement.

 Good book cover designs.
 Self-publishing companies should be proud of their cover design artwork—not hiding it.
 You should be able to see cover art samples!
 But bear in mind that a cover art designer is beholden to the client—so choices reflect client preferences, not the publisher’s.

 Personalized attention.
 Some self-publishers are book factories.
 They squeeze their authors into a cookie-cutter mold.
 Talking with representatives and asking questions should give you a sense of how flexible and responsive your potential self-publisher will be when it comes to your unique needs.

 Availability of a sample print book produced by your potential self-publisher.
 Sometimes, photos of print books look better than the actual print books.
 By ordering a print sample—even one that you might have to pay for—you can get a better sense of your publisher’s print quality.
 That said, keep in mind that some printing packages may vary (from basic to fancy).

 What About Marketing And Promotional Packages From Self-Publishers?

 Many self-publishing companies offer promotional assistance for their self-published writers.
-Authors do stand to benefit from investment in a book launch—with help on press releases and social media!
+Authors do stand to benefit from investment in a book launch—with help on press releases, marketing support pieces (bookmarks, posters), and social media!
 But always be sure your publisher isn’t promising things beyond anyone’s control (like making best-seller lists, guaranteed followers, etc.).